khushi03112000/Docker-Zero-to-Hero/README.md

     System calls: The host's kernel handles system calls from the container, which is how the container accesses the host's resources, such as CPU, memory, and I/O.

-    Namespaces: Docker containers use Linux namespaces to create isolated environments for the container's processes.
+    **Namespaces**: Docker containers use Linux namespaces to create isolated environments for the container's processes.
 Namespaces provide isolation for resources such as the file system, process ID, and network.

-    Control groups (cgroups): Docker containers use cgroups to limit and control the amount of resources, such as CPU, memory, and I/O, that a container can access.
+    **Control groups (cgroups)**: Docker containers use cgroups to limit and control the amount of resources, such as CPU, memory, and I/O, that a container can access.

 ```